oidc-sweden/specifications/oidc-signature-extension.md

 ...
 ```

+> **\[1\]:** Depending on where in a request the parameter is placed, the value may be a JWT, see [section 3.1.1](#placement-of-the-
+parameter-in-an-authentication-request) below.

+> **\[2\]:** Whether the contents of the sign message is part of the signature input data at the OpenID Provider or not is not regulated by this profile.

 <a name="placement-of-the-parameter-in-an-authentication-request"></a>
 #### 3.1.1.
 Placement of the Parameter in an Authentication Request

-The signature request parameter claim (`https://id.oidc.se/param/signRequest`), can be provided in an authentication
+The `https://id.oidc.se/param/signRequest` request parameter, can be provided in an authentication
 request in two ways; as a custom request parameter where its value is represented as a JWT, or as part of a Request Object
 that is the value to the `request` (or `request_uri`) parameter.